wszychta/terraform-module.hcloud-user-data/README.md

 ```

 ## Known Issues

+### RHEL private networking is not working
+This issue is connected with described below [rebooting issue](#cloud-init-reboot-not-working).
+To fix this issue you need to reboot your instance.
+Thanks to that Network manager will read new `ifcfg` files and apply changes to all private networks.

+affected images:
+- `centos-stream-8`
+- `rocky-8`

 ### cloud-init reboot not working
 I checked that `power-state-change` module is enabled by default in `/etc/cloud/cloud.cfg`, but for some images cloud-init is not forcing reboot on machine.
 I don't know if this is bug in cloud-init, images bug or both in the same time.
 There is also possibility that when I was testing this module there were no packages which required rebooting instance.
 You can read more about this in [cloud-init power-state-change](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#power-state-change) module description.